 Who we are

 Catalyse is a not-for-profit social enterprise.
 We aim to understand and help to relieve psychological distress in individuals and society by promoting the practice of, and the provision of facilities for, Cognitive Analytic Therapy (CAT).
-Catalyse is a trading identity of Catalyse CAT Limited, which is a Private Company Limited by Guarantee in England and Wales.
+Catalyse and Catalyse Sheffield Psychotherapy Practice are trading identities of Catalyse CAT Limited, which is a Private Company Limited by Guarantee in England and Wales.
 Company registration number 07504821, registered at: 3, Woodcock Street, Castle Cary, Somerset, BA7 7BJ

 What we do